stackhpc/ansible-lustre/README.md

 Additional general information about how lnet routes work is provided under [Lustre networks](lustre-networks) below.

 ## Nodemaps
-One nodemap is generated per client.
-Default values are provided by the `lustre` mapping in `ansible/group_vars/all` and overriden for specific client groups (e.g. in `ansible/group_vars/client_net1.yml`) as required.
+As client's can only be in one nodemap, a nodemap is generated for each client group (e.g. `client_net1` etc.).
+Nodemap parameters are set using the `lustre` mapping, with default values (which match Lustre's own defaults) given in `ansible/group_vars/all` overriden as required for specific client groups (e.g. in `ansible/group_vars/client_net1.yml`).

-The key/value pairs in this mapping function essentially as described in the Lustre [nodemap documentation](http://doc.lustre.org/lustre_manual.xhtml#lustrenodemap) to provide maximum flexibility.
+The key/value pairs in the `lustre` mapping function essentially as described in the Lustre [nodemap documentation](http://doc.lustre.org/lustre_manual.xhtml#lustrenodemap) to provide maximum flexibility.
 In brief:
 - `trusted` determines whether client users can see the filesystem's canonical identifiers.
 Note these identifies are uid/gid - what user/group names these resolve (if at all) to depends on the users/groups present on the server.
 - `admin` controls whether root is squashed.
 The user/group it is squashed to is defined by the `squash_uid` and `squash_gid` parameters.
 - `squash_uid` and `squash_gid` define which user/group unmapped client users/groups are squashed to on the server.
 Note that although the lustre documentation states squashing is disabled by default, in fact (under 2.12 and 2.14 at least) the squashed uid and gid default to 99 (the `nobody` user).
 Therefore if squashing is not required the `trusted` property must be set.
 - `deny_unknown` if set, prevents access to all users not defined in the nodemap.
 - `fileset` if set, restricts the client to mounting only this subdirectory of the Lustre filesystem<sup id="foot1">[1](#f1)</sup>.
-- `idmaps` define specific users/groups to map, and contain a list where each item is a 3-list of:
+- `idmaps` define specific users/groups to map, contains a list where each item is a 3-list of:
-    - mapping type: 'uid', 'gid' or 'both'
+    - mapping type 'uid' or 'gid'
     - client uid/gid to map to ...
     - ... uid/gid on server

+Note that despite the very direct mapping to Lustre's concepts, the config demoed here shows that using Ansible varibles can make it more user-friendly, e.g. automatically looking up uids from usernames etc.

 ## Users
 While the lustre documentation [states that](http://doc.lustre.org/lustre_manual.xhtml#section_rh2_d4w_gk) uid and gids should be the same on all clients this is not necessarily the case where clients are mounting isolated directories.
 Conversely which nids/gids exist where must be carefully considered in parallel with the mappings provided by the nodemaps to make sure that nids/gids attached to files in project directories make sense to clients.